Gary Wilson (writer)

-Gary Bruce Wilson (1956–2021) was an American anti-pornography campaigner.
+Gary Bruce Wilson (May 12, 1956 – May 20, 2021) was an American writer and anti-pornography campaigner.

 Biography

-Wilson was an author who lived in Ashland, Oregon.
+Wilson was a writer who lived in Ashland, Oregon.
 He was formerly an adjunct professor of biology at Southern Oregon University and also taught at vocational schools.
-Together with his wife, Marina Robinson, he was an instructor of karezza, and the couple shared an antipathy towards orgasms.
+Together with his wife, Marnia Robinson, he was an instructor of karezza, and the couple shared an antipathy towards orgasms.
 He became widely known from his 2012 TEDx talk entitled "The Great Porn Experiment" in which he argued exposure to pornography changes brain chemistry.
-The talk has been viewed over 13 million times.
+The talk has been viewed over 16 million times.

 Wilson started the website YourBrainOnPorn.com with his wife which argues that pornography is an addiction the same as overeating or compulsive gambling.
 Four years after the site's launch, he published the book Your Brain On Porn: Internet Pornography and the Emerging Science of Addiction, on the same topic and had it translated into Arabic, Dutch, German, Hungarian, Japanese, and Russian.